 Let's be honest, asking for feedback from colleagues is not the easiest thing to do.
-I find myself to be my own worst critic, so I do not know why I am always so nervous about asking my co-workers for feedback (in fact, they are a usually easier on me than I am on myself).
+I find myself to be my own worst critic, so I do not know why I am always so nervous about asking my co-workers for feedback on how I'm doing as the Literacy Specialist.
 I think the idea of someone else “judging” us or our work is what makes most of us nervous about putting ourselves out there.

-Here is where many of us operate under the misguided notion about what effective feedback is and what it is not.
-Effective feedback should not include judgments or advice.
-A judgment is an opinion about a person or their work.
-Advice would include recommendations on how to do something.
+Here is where many of us operate under the misguided notion about what effective feedback in education is and what it is not.

 WHAT IS EFFECTIVE FEEDBACK IN EDUCATION?